jhekau/favicon/README.md

-# favicon
-automatic creation of a favicon for a site of different sizes.
+# Favicon — automatic creation of popular icons for browsers, mobile OS

+doc

+*use cases*

+*pkg use*

+...